 The information available for evaluating the possible impacts of this amendment is summarized in Section 3.4.
-There are not enough data on communities that may be dependent on these fisheries to fully describe the impacts of any change in fishing regulations on any one community.
-However, demographic information based on census data of key communities in the region is included to give some insight into the structure of these communities that operate in the rock shrimp fishery.
+There are not enough data on communities that may be dependent on this fishery to fully describe the impacts of any change in fishing regulations on any one community.
+Impacts to communities were evaluated as thoroughly as possible throughout Section 4.0.
+Demographic information based on census data of key communities in the region is included to give some insight into the structure of these communities that operate in the rock shrimp fishery.
 The social impacts on the processing sector, the consumer, fishing communities, and society as a whole are not fully addressed due to data limitations.
 Data to define or determine impacts upon fishing communities are still very limited.